nblockchain/geewallet/CONTRIBUTING.md

 should either live in a project called "Foo.Bar" (and be named "Baz" under the namespace "Foo.Bar"), or: in a project called "Foo", but in a subdirectory called "Bar" (and be named "Baz" under the namespace "Foo.Bar").
+* Don't use Task.ContinueWith() call because it forces you to use callbacks (less readable) and might be dangerous (it might cause TaskCanceledExceptions masking a different problem); instead, create an async{} block and use `do!
+Async.AwaitTask yourTask` or `let! foo = Async.AwaitTask yourTask` in it.
 * If you want to contribute a change to this project, you should create a MergeRequest in gitlab (not a PullRequest in github).
 The repo in gitlab is in: https://gitlab.com/knocte/gwallet